-2 NUTRIENT EXCHANGE
+NUTRIENT EXCHANGE

-This plant-derived carbon enters the soil in the form of litter or root exudates.
+in the form of litter or root exudates.
 Soil microorganisms (fungi and bacteria) live in association with plant roots and decompose these organic compounds.
 During the decomposition, nutrients (nitrogen, phosphorus, sulfur, etc.) are released to support plant growth.